STOIE/recipes/recipes/pizza_dough/README.md

 ## Phase 4 - Balling and Prove

 1. After the 4 hours, cut the dough ball into 9 equal size portions and using a similar technique as before, form the dough into 9 dough balls.
-1. Place the dough balls into desired proving trays or containers, covered but not air tight.
+1. Place the dough balls into desired oiled proving trays or containers, covered but not air tight - with a good coat of oil on top of each ball.
 1. Allow to prove at warm room temperature for 1-3 hours before using for pizza.